publiccodenet/about/activities/staff-information/sickness.md

 ### UWV (Uitvoeringsinstituut Werknemersverzekeringen)

-If the employee has been sick for more than three quarters of a year, [it must be reported to the UWV](https://www.uwv.nl/werkgevers/werknemer-is-ziek/loondoorbetaling/werknemer-is-langdurig-ziek/index.aspx) no later than the first working day after the 42nd week of illness: the 42nd week report.
-Once that has been done we will receive a letter about the (first year) evaluation.
-During this evaluation the director and the employee discuss whether the approach has been successful.
-The ARBO case manager will be available for guidance and instructions when this moment comes.
+If the employee has been sick for more than three quarters of a year, [it must be reported to the UWV](https://www.uwv.nl/werkgevers/werknemer-is-ziek/loondoorbetaling/werknemer-is-langdurig-ziek/index.aspx).
+The 42nd week report must be submitted no later than the first working day after the 42nd week of illness.

+If the employee has not completed reintegration after a year, a one year evaluation must take place.
+During this evaluation the director and the employee discuss whether the integration approach has been successful, and a report is prepared.
+The ARBO case manager will be available for guidance and instructions.